feross/simple-peer/README.md

 ### `peer.addTransceiver(kind, init)`

 Add a `RTCRtpTransceiver` to the connection.
 Can be used to add transceivers before adding tracks.
 Automatically called as neccesary by `addTrack`.

+### `datachannel = peer.createDataChannel(channelName, channelConfig)`

+Used to create additional DataChannel objects.
+DataChannels are instances of `stream.Duplex`.

+Firefox currently [does not support](https://bugzilla.mozilla.org/show_bug.cgi?id=1513107) creating new datachannels after closing any datachannel.

 ### `peer.destroy([err])`